COVID-19 Symptoms and Testing

-You can talk with a doctor safely from your home by downloading the Ochsner Anywhere Care app.
-Get 24/7 access to virtual urgent care services via your smartphone, tablet, or computer.
+The Ochsner Anywhere Care app also provides 24/7 access to virtual urgent care services via your smartphone, tablet, or computer.
 Urgent care visits are free of charge for Loyola students, faculty, and staff with the following codes: LUSTUDENT, LUSTAFF, and LUFACULTY

 Testing is available by appointment at the Student Health Clinic to students, faculty, and staff who are feeling symptoms of COVID-19 or have been notified of exposure.
 There are also many testing options available across the city at local urgent care facilities and community testing sites.
 Use the resources below to find a testing site convenient for you, and make sure you check with the location to determine if an appointment is required.

 Recommended COVID-19 Testing Locations